renemunyeshyaka/QR-code-generator/README.md

-# QR-code-generator
+# Dynamic QR-code-generator
-A QR code generator system is a software application or platform designed to create QR codes that encode various types of information.
-A QR code generator system combines user-friendly design, robust encoding algorithms, and flexible output options to facilitate quick and reliable QR code creation for various needs.
+A Dynamic QR Code-generator system is a software application or platform designed to create QR codes that encode various types of information.
+A Dynamic QR Code-generator system combines user-friendly design, robust encoding algorithms, and flexible output options to facilitate quick and reliable QR code creation for various needs.

-# QR Code Generator System
+# Dynamic QR Code-generator System

-A full-stack QR code generator system built with Node.js, Express, HTML, CSS, and JavaScript.
+A full-stack Dynamic QR Code-generator system built with Node.js, Express, HTML, CSS, and JavaScript.

 ## Features